-Lastly, in Figure 2 subpanel I, a clustered heatmap of missing values for each sample is shown.
+Lastly, in Figure 2 panel I, a clustered heatmap of missing values for each sample is shown.
 Only proteins with at least one measured value and one missing value are shown (proteins with complete measurement or only missing values are not shown).
 The purpose of this heatmap is to identify patterns of missing values (i.e., MAR or MNAR) and guide the choice of imputation method, if desired.
 Here, it can be observed that samples cluster primarily by batch and secondarily by cell-line-treatment combination.
 It is apparent that measurements are not missing at random, but rather the missingness of values is influenced by batch and cell-line.

 Based on the evaluation and comparison of normalization methods and the heatmap of missing values, the user can choose an adequate normalization method and has the choice to select an imputation method.
 Here, we have selected cyclic loess normalization for our example data set.
-Because some statistical methods do not require complete data (e.g. limma [16]), imputation is not always necessary and we have decided to no impute our example data set.
+Because some statistical methods do not require complete data (e.g. limma [16]), imputation is not always necessary and we have decided to not impute our example data set.
 Following the selection of normalization and imputation method (“no imputation” is an imputation choice), the normalized protein data was be exported.

 If the user is undecided about the statistical method for the differential abundance/expression analysis, different differential abundance/expression methods can be compared using the incorporated functions of DAtest (note: DAtest requires complete data and therefore an imputation methods need to be selected unless the data has no missing measurements).
 DAtest evaluate all appropriate statistical methods for the provided type of data and then repeatedly evaluate the performance of each method by creating an artificial spike-in signal for a number for random proteins and assessing the ability of a giving method to correctly identify proteins with artificial spike-in signal.
 The different differential abundance/expression methods are then rank-ordered and their power can be evaluated for a range of effect sizes.